-SO1 SCT will then appoint a DB to make a determination on the SC.
-The DB will direct that an investigation is carried out, either by a Unit Investigating Officer, a Fee-Earning Harassment Investigation Officer, a SCT Volunteer ex-Regular Reserve Investigation Officer or the Service Complaints Investigation Team.
+The RN SC Secretariat will then appoint a DB to make a determination on the SC.
+The DB will direct that an investigation is carried out, either by a Unit Investigating Officer or a Harassment Investigation Officer.
 You will be interviewed as part of the investigation and will have an opportunity to provide additional relevant information, or suggest further witnesses.
 However, the scope of the investigation is directed by the DB, and any further evidence or witnesses can only be incorporated into the investigation if the DB deems this to be appropriate.

-Once complete, you will be sent a copy of the full case file less legal, and be given the opportunity to make observations on it.
-You will also see the Complainant's observations on the report and can make any comments on these if you so wish.
+Once complete, you will be sent a copy of the full case file less legal advice, and be given the opportunity to make observations on it.
 This is called the Disclosure stage.
 The DB will then make their determination in the form of a Decision Letter to the Complainant.
 You will receive a copy of this letter.